-Panels can be fastened along the eave with a #10 x 1" painted neoprene woodgrip fastener.
+Panels can be fastened along the eave with a #10 x 1" painted neoprene metal-to-metal fastener.
 Use butyl tape under the panel.
-Fasten along a line parallel to the eave edge and 3" up from the eave edge.
+Fasten along a line parallel to the eave edge and aligned to the eave strut.
 The fasteners can be spaced 4" apart in the minor rib striations, as shown below.
 When using the drip edge trim to terminate the eave, panels must be ordered approximately 1"-2" longer than the ridge-to-eave length to account for the desired overhang.